Skip to content

 First, we start with only one bracket type.

 We will iterate over the characters in the string we want to generate.
 As in the previous problem we store a counter $\text{depth}$, the current nesting depth.
-In each position we have to decide if we use an opening of a closing bracket.
-To have to put an opening bracket character, it $d[2n - i - 1][\text{depth}+1] \ge k$.
-We increment the counter $\text{depth}$, and move on to the next character.
-Otherwise we decrement $k$ by $d[2n - i - 1][\text{depth}+1]$, put a closing bracket and move on.
+At each position, we have to decide whether to place an opening or a closing bracket.
+To place an opening bracket, $d[2n - i - 1][\text{depth}+1] \ge k$ must be true.
+If so, we increment the counter $\text{depth}$, and move on to the next character.
+Otherwise, we decrement $k$ by $d[2n - i - 1][\text{depth}+1]$, place a closing bracket, and move on.

 string kth_balanced(int n, int k) {